byucsstudent/v50/instruction/react-lifecycle-methods/react-lifecycle-methods.md

       }

       componentDidUpdate(prevProps, prevState, snapshot) {
-        // Adjust scroll so these new items don't push the old items out of view.
+        // If we have a snapshot value, we've just added new items.
-        // (Here we're assuming that `list` renders at the bottom of the list.) if (snapshot !== null) {
+        // Adjust scroll so these new items don't push the old ones out of view. if (snapshot !== null) {
           const list = this.listRef.current;
           list.scrollTop = list.scrollHeight - snapshot;